devung/Azure-NodeExpress/README.md

 8. Commit changes into *GitHub*.

 ## Conclusion
-Back into your Azure portal in the Deployment option of your Web App, you should be able to the new version deploy.
+Back into your Azure portal in the Deployment option of your Web App, you should be able to see the new version deploy.